 Modularized in a rich mix of text, video, voice-over PowerPoint™ lectures, interactive practice sessions, and other state-of-the-art interactive and e-learning technologies.

-From minimum 2-hour QPR gatekeeper training, participants should be able to:
+From this 3-hour training program, participants should be able to:

 Understand the common myths and facts surrounding suicide

 Demonstrate increased knowledge about suicide and its causes

 Identify unique verbal, behavioral, and situational suicide warning signs

 Know how to inquire about suicidal intent and desire